 When loading multiple images on to your target, before it writes the images to flash memory, flash load-multiple checks that there are no overlaps in the memory address ranges that are specified in the image files.
-Arm recommends using this option instead of running the flash load command multiple times, to prevent data corruption.
-With the flash load command, the debugger does not check for memory overlap and you might accidentally overwrite the existing data.
+Arm recommends using this option instead of running the flash load command multiple flash load-multiple "<image>"<device parameters> "<another image>"<device parameters>

 To use this command you must check that flash device support is available for your target.
 If it is not available, you must write your own flash algorithm for this command to work.
-For details on how to do this, see the Flash programming chapter in the Arm Development Studio User Guide.
-To see an example of what Arm Debugger expects, see the following file in your Arm Development Studio installation folder: